The Private Wealth & Private Client Review: Luxembourg

 Rates of gift tax, including the surcharge, are as follows:

-- between 1.8 per cent and 2.4 per cent on gifts to those in the direct bloodline, depending on whether or not the gift is recoverable;
+- between 1.8 and 2.4 per cent on gifts to those in the direct bloodline, depending on whether the gift is recoverable or not;

 - 4.8 per cent on gifts between spouses and partners bound by a partnership agreement registered for more than three years;